Frequently Asked Questions

 Over the last three decades Nevada has enacted mandated health benefits to ensure that consumers have guaranteed coverage for certain medical conditions.
 Primary among those covered include autism spectrum disorders, prostate cancer screening, diabetes management and treatment, hospice services, PKU diet coverage, and TMJ treatment.

 Which health care products does the DOI review?

 The Nevada Division of Insurance is charged with protecting the rights of the Nevada consumer and the public’s interest in dealing with the insurance industry.
-The Life and Health section of the Division is responsible for the approval, disapproval or modification of all health insurance products rates and forms in the individual and the small group markets and all health insurance product forms in the large group market.
+The Life and Health section of the Division is responsible for the approval, disapproval or modification of all health insurance rates and forms in the individual and the small group markets and all health insurance forms in the large group market.

 How is my premium determined?

 In the individual market your premium is the result of the application of personal factors to a plan's base rate; such as your age, the level of coverage, where you live in Nevada and whether you are a tobacco user (see "How does the rate differ from the premium?" below).
 For small group policies the level of coverage may be chosen by your employer and the location of the business takes priority over your home address.